Table of Contents

 - You may park using the parking lot behind the building or on the street.
 Please do not park in the Roxbury Prep parking lot.

-- All visits will be held in designated visitation areas.
+- All visits will be held in visitation areas.

 - All visitors must wear a face mask or face covering during the entire visitation process.
 The face mask or face covering should cover the nose and mouth at all times.

-- You must remain at least 6 feet away from our residents and staff.
-To maintain the safety and health of your family member or friend, only brief physical contact is allowed, if desired by both the resident and the visitor.
+- We want you to give expressions of greetings or love, but to maintain the safety and health of your family member or friend, only brief physical contact is allowed.
 The facility-provided alcohol-based hand sanitizer should be used before and after contact.
-The duration of close physical contact must be limited and face-to-face contact is to be avoided.

-- An EPBHC staff member may be present for the entire visit.
+- An EPBHC staff member may be present or nearby for the entire visit.

 - Bathroom facilities are for hand hygiene only and will not be provided before, during, or after your visit.